The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 Capture area uses clear-aperture geometry: A = π(D/2)².
 Relative column is normalized to FRA400 = 1.0×.
 Dawes is a theoretical diffraction limit; deep-sky performance is typically seeing-limited (use the sampling table for real-world resolution).

-The SCA260 is in a different league on raw light-gathering—about 13× the capture area of the FRA400—which is exactly why it dominates the small-target and “reach” work.
+The SCA260 lives in a different league on raw light-gathering: about 13× the capture area of the FRA400.
+That’s exactly why it dominates the small-target / “reach” work.
+When the target is small, faint, and detail is the point, aperture buys you margin.

 And the FRA400 is honest about what it is: small aperture by design, trading raw reach for wide-field composition and convenience.
-The Dawes column is included as a sanity check, but for deep-sky it’s mostly academic—seeing, sampling, and guiding are what decide how much of that theoretical resolution you actually get to keep.
+The Dawes column is included as a sanity check, but for deep-sky it’s mostly academic — seeing, sampling, and guiding decide how much of that theoretical resolution you actually get to keep.

 Focal Length Summary